 - Ensuring compliance with new or amended tax legislation

-Where such risk areas are identified, internal resource is focused, and external advisors are engaged to support the finance team where required to mitigate these tax risks.
+Where such risk areas are identified, internal resource is focussed, and external advisors provide support to the finance team as required to mitigate tax risks identified.

 Governance refers to the responsibility and oversight of the UK’s tax affairs.

 The day to day tax management is the responsibility of the finance department who engage with external advisors where required.
 The finance department reports into the CFO, who is the Senior Accounting Officer (SAO), who has ultimate responsibility for the tax affairs of SPIE UK.
 The CFO is responsible for implementing the tax approach approved by the Board.

 Our tax planning seeks to efficiently utilise all claims and reliefs available under UK tax legislation in a responsible manner, taking into account the wider Group strategy.

 We adhere to all relevant tax laws.

 SPIE is committed to full and transparent disclosure.